Kompany and Sahin: Big new jobs at Bayern and Dortmund – DW – 08/22/2024

 Does familiarity breed success?

 Sahin joined Edin Terzic's coaching staff midway through last season, along with another former Dortmund player, Sven Bender.
-The pair were credited with tweaks to tactics and training that saw the Black and Yellows improve enough to reach the Champions League final and qualify for this season's competition.
-It wasn't enough to keep Terzic in the job, but Dortmund's top brass had clearly seen something in Sahin to identify him as a replacement.
+The pair were credited with tweaks to tactics and training that saw the team improve enough to reach the Champions League final and qualify for this season's competition.
+It wasn't enough to keep Terzic in the job, but Dortmund's top brass had clearly seen something in Sahin and identified him as a replacement.

 "He has the experience here as a player and assistant coach to know how the club works — and above all he knows how to be successful," said another former Dortmund player Sebastian Kehl, now sporting director.